Written by Debra and updated by Sarena-Rae Santos in November of 2023.

 There is also a coin envelope, which excites me probably a lot more than it should!
 I like being able to make exact changes, but I do not want a bunch of coins running around in my other envelopes.

 It is also custom-made AND REALLY CUTE!
 But I’m partial; I made it.

 How to make your very own Wallet Style (super duper cute!)
 Envelope System

 Let me begin by saying there are quite a few steps, but it is simple!
 I think this could be made in 1-2 hours.
 It took me a while, but I made the pattern and took LOTS AND LOTS of pictures for you.
 Most of the steps are the little things that just help keep it nice and neat.
 If you are an amazing seamstress, please do not be bothered by the instructions for even super simple things.
 I hate reading tutorials that assume I know TONS of information.

 - Enough fabric to make two 8.5″ squares for EACH envelope you would like.
 I did enough for 7 and spent WAY too long picking out those fabrics from my stash.
 But aren’t they cute?

 - You will also need fabric for the outside, enough to make two 15″ by 9″ rectangles.

-- A thick, thick fabric, such as upcycled denim from a really old and ugly pair of jeans.
+- A thick fabric, such as upcycled denim from a really old and ugly pair of jeans.
 You will need enough to make a 15″ by 9″rectangle.
-You could probably also use heavy duty interfacing, but I made a New Year’s resolution to not buy new stuff for crafts, so I had to use what I (or rather my sister, Thanks Amy!) had on hand.
+You could probably also use heavy-duty interfacing, but I made a New Year’s resolution not to buy new stuff for crafts, so I had to use what I (or my sister, Thanks, Amy!) had on hand.

 - One cute, rather large button